-On 30 March, 2009, the Short Term Lenders agreed to a further restructuring that provided an additional US \$200,000 of funding to the Company.
+On 30 March, 2009, the Bridge loan lenders agreed to a further restructuring that provided an additional US \$200,000 of funding to the Company.

-This restructuring also suspends the monthly payment of interest to the two bridge loan lenders that was to have commenced on April 1, 2009, and the payment of a 3% extension fee that had been due on March 31, 2009.
-Under the revised documents, these interest and extension fee payments are being capitalized and added to the principal amounts due on the July 15, 2009 maturity date.
-Under this restructuring, and following this additional loan advance, the amounts that will be due to the senior and subordinated bridge lenders on July 15, 2009 are US \$2.78 million and US \$2.25 million respectively.
-As consideration for the above, the senior bridge lender will be receiving cash fees of \$35,000 along with 1 million common shares of the Company and 500,000 warrants to purchase common stock of the Company for a two year period at a price of C \$0.14/share.
+This restructuring also suspends the monthly payment of interest to the two Bridge loan lenders that was to have commenced on 1 April 2009, and the payment of a 3% extension fee that had been due on 31 March 2009.
+Under the revised documents, these interest and extension fee payments are being capitalized and added to the principal amounts due on the 15 July 2009 maturity date.
+Under this restructuring, and following this additional loan advance, the amounts that will be due to the senior and subordinated bridge lenders on 15 July 2009 are US \$2.78 million and US \$2.25 million respectively.
+As consideration for the above, the senior bridge lender will be receiving cash fees of \$35,000 along with 1,000,000 common shares of the Company and 500.000 warrants to purchase common stock of the Company for a two year period at a price of C \$0.14/share.
 In connection with the extension of the bridge loans, the Company granted a security interest in the Almaden project.